-This vegan banana pudding is made with freshly sliced bananas, homemade vegan vanilla pudding, and crispy vanilla wafers!
-You'll love the dairy-free and egg-free version of this classic Southern treat.
+This Southern-style vegan banana pudding is made with freshly sliced bananas, homemade vegan vanilla pudding, and crisp vanilla wafers!
+You'll love the dairy-free and egg-free version of this classic Southern dessert.

-If this is your first time trying banana pudding, you're in for a treat.
-Banana pudding isn't just what you might expect it to be; yes, it's bananas and pudding.
+If this is your first time trying any kind of banana pudding, then you're in for a treat.
+Banana pudding isn't just what you might expect it to be.
+Yes, it's bananas and pudding.

-Previously, sponge cake or lady finger cookies were main ingredients in banana pudding.
+Previously, sponge cake or ladyfinger cookies were the main ingredients in banana pudding.
 With vanilla wafers, a new way to make banana pudding was found.

 The most important takeaway about banana pudding is that everyone has their own "right" way to make it.
 Whipped topping or meringue?
 Chilled or baked?
 Vanilla wafers or ladyfingers?
 I can promise you that all versions are delicious and each has its own story.

 Did you know that Georgia has a banana pudding festival?
 (I'll admit that I didn't until writing this blog post).
 Another interesting tidbit about banana pudding is that one of the earliest documented recipes with vanilla wafers was published in my hometown of Bloomington, Illinois.
 How's that for comfort food?

 If you're also a lover of Southern food history, check out this article on how banana pudding became a southern icon.

 There are four main components to this vegan banana pudding: bananas, vanilla pudding, vanilla wafers, and whipped cream.

 These crispy cookies turn nice and soft after sitting with the vanilla pudding for a few hours.
 You can use my homemade vegan vanilla wafers recipe or find a dairy-free/egg-free version at the store.